Menu

 I am fully committed to supporting Clarendon as it continues to develop, focusing on continuing to raise standards and encouraging children to achieve the best they can.
 I enjoy bringing my skills, professional and personal, to this challenging, but rewarding role.

-Matt Edwards – Co-opted Governor & Joint Chair of Governors
+Matt Edwards – LA Governor & Joint Chair of Governors

 I joined the governing body at Clarendon Primary School in 2016.
 Since joining I have enjoyed taking an active role; contributing too many areas of the school, with finance being my main focus.
 It has been a real pleasure watching the school continue to develop and grow.